istio/istio.io/content/help/troubleshooting/index.md

-You should build resilience into your application for this type of disconnect, but if you still want to prevent the disconnects from happening, you will need to disable mTLS and the `istio-citadel` deployment.
+You should build resilience into your application for this type of disconnect, but if you still want to prevent the disconnects from happening, you will need to disable mutual TLS and the `istio-citadel` deployment.

-First, edit your istio config to disable mTLS
+First, edit your `istio` config to disable mutual TLS

 {{< text bash >}}
 $ kubectl edit configmap -n istio-system istio